Passion (musical): 2013 Off-Broadway revival

 The show was mounted by the East Village-based Classic Stage Company, starring Judy Kuhn as Fosca, Melissa Errico as Clara and Ryan Silverman as Giorgio.
 Known primarily for their stagings of classical plays, Passion was the first musical that the company had ever produced.
-The production was helmed by John Doyle and took a minimalist approach to the piece, though there were no instruments onstage.
+The production was helmed by John Doyle and took a minimalist approach to the piece.
+Unlike other Doyle productions of Sondheim works, there were no instruments onstage.
 The run was extended through April 2013, and a two-disc cast recording was released on July 2 from PS Classics.
 Rebecca Luker, who played the role of Clara in the Kennedy Center's 2002 Sondheim Celebration production, replaced the ill Errico on this recording.

 2016 Scandinavian premiere in Sweden

 Passion received its Swedish-language premiere (translated by Ulricha Johnson) on September 17, 2016, at the Kulturhuset Spira.
 Directed by Victoria Brattström, the lead roles were portrayed by Kalle Malmberg (Giorgio), Mari Lerberg Fossum (Clara) and Annica Edstam (Fosca).
 The Jönköping Sinfonietta performed under the musical direction of Johan Siberg who also wrote the musical arrangements.
 The production had a second run at NorrlandsOperan in 2017.